Session 1

 Basics on Energy

-The Session 1 introduces the physical definition of energy, the essential role of energy in our life, society and industrialized economy illustrated by the worldwide Energy Mix since 1800.
+Session 1 introduces the physical definition of energy and the essential role of energy in our life, our society and our industrialized economy as illustrated by the worldwide Energy Mix since 1800.

 Course Outline